DarthLlama/alex-mcdonald-fyp/README.md

 ##How to Run
 1) "git clone https://github.com/DarthLlama/alex-mcdonald-fyp.git" into the directory where you want the project

+2) There are two files you need to edit (as of now, eventually, this will be the first question asked to the user);
+	2a) config.properties -> edit "filePath" to the root of the fyp folder i.e
+    - "filePath=C\:\\Users\\Alex\\SpringbootMVC\\alex-mcdonald-fyp"

-2) Build the project
+3) Build the project

-3) On the command line, "cd" into the location of the of the jar
+4) On the command line, "cd" into the location of the of the jar

-4) "java -jar compiled-jar-name.jar"
+5) "java -jar compiled-jar-name.jar"

-5) On you browser, go to "localhost:8080"
+6) On you browser, go to "localhost:8080"

 ##Resources
-In case I forget;
+List of active pages
 http://localhost:8080/

 Dnd Stuff